Tips For Optimizing Your Returns Process

 Consider the following statistics from a recent ComScore study: 85 percent of consumers will not shop with a retailer again if the returns process is not convenient.
 Compare that with 95 percent of consumers who said they would continue shopping with a retailer who had an easy and convenient returns process.

-Simple Language – Make sure your policy is clear and concise.
-Complicated policies can lead to misinterpretation and cause frustration for both the brand and consumer.
+Make sure your policy is clear and concise.
+Complicated policies can lead to misinterpretation and cause frustration for both the brand and the consumer.

-Condition of Merchandise – Brands can further protect themselves by clearly defining the expectations for the condition of returns.
-Stipulations such not removing tags or breaking the tamper seal on a product can save brands lost revenue while holding consumers accountable.
+Brands can further protect themselves by clearly defining the expectations for the condition of returns.
+Stipulations such as not removing tags or breaking the tamper seal on a product can save brands lost revenue while holding consumers accountable.

 Today, these labels can now be scan-based meaning the brand is not charged the cost of the return label until it is scanned by the shipper.
 Rates can be calculated using the average weight of the product returned or a fixed flat rate.

-Brands are also looking for ways to optimize their shipping through strategic analysis of carriers, mode of transportation and zone optimization.
+Brands are also looking for ways to optimize their shipping through strategic analysis of carriers, modes of transportation, and zone optimization.
 Multi-carrier solutions give brands flexibility with their logistics needs as well as a competitive advantage to leverage pricing.

 What are the keys to optimizing your reverse logistics program?

-Velocity – Optimizing forward and reverse logistics to trim transportation, infrastructure and overhead costs to increase disposition and speed to shelf.
+Optimizing forward and reverse logistics to trim transportation, infrastructure, and overhead costs to increase disposition and speed to shelf.

 Brands who recognize the value of the complete product lifecycle – including reverse logistics – will remain ahead of the competitive curve and add value to their products by offering consumer incentives while utilizing technology to optimize their returns processing strategy.
 Let us help you optimize your return policy.
 Contact us today for a free returns assessment.